Effective Gaussian Management for High-fidelity Scene Reconstruction: Approach

-In this section, we introduce the lightweight Gaussian representation to address dual redundancy in GS methods: excessive quantity of Gaussian \textbf{(global)} and fixed-order SHs inefficiency \textbf{(individual)}.
-The representation integrates two complementary techniques: adaptive color representation for individual redundancy and task-decoupled pruning for global redundancy.
+In this section, we propose GauRep, an adaptive and integrated Gaussian representation to mitigate dual redundancy in GS-based methods.
+The \emph{global redundancy} caused by an excessive number of Gaussians and the \emph{individual redundancy} arising from inefficient fixed-order spherical harmonics (SHs).
+Our approach jointly leverages two complementary techniques, \emph{adaptive color representation} for reducing individual redundancy and \emph{task-decoupled pruning} for alleviating global redundancy.

-\textbf{Adaptive Color Representation} Unlike the works \cite{fan2024lightgaussian, liu2024lgs} that apply SHs distillation, the key innovation of the representation is that we give each Gaussian the freedom to decide and increase its degree step-by-step to achieve the final result during the optimization process.

-Specifically, SHs of each Gaussian are initialized at 0 order, which means that there are 3 coefficients to represent the directional color.
-Then, the partial derivative of the radiance loss $ \mathcal{L}_{rad} $ defined in the appendix Eq.
-(7) with respect to the SHs of each Gaussian is accumulated in a certain iteration $ \mathcal{T}_{h} $ and used to decide whether to increase its order.

-where $ \mathbf{k} $ means the number of coefficients $ \mathbf{h} $.
-The values of $ \mathbf{k}$ corresponding to orders 0 to 3 are 3, 12, 27, and 48 respectively.
-In particular, we accumulate only the partial derivatives of the coefficients associated with the current SH order, ensuring that $\mathbf{K}$ accurately reflects the fitness between the current order and the requirements of the scene.
-Finally, we increase the order of SHs whose $ \mathbf{K} $ is larger than a certain threshold $ \tau_{d} $ to improve their expressive power.
-Note that the increase in the SHs order does not lead to a linear increase in the number of coefficients.
-Thus, we set different thresholds to give different priorities.
-Specifically, $ \tau_{d} = 0.0001 $ is used to increase the SH order from 0 to 2, while $ \tau_{d} = 0.0002 $ is applied for the transition from the second to the third order.
-This representation dynamically links parameter requirements with scene complexity, avoiding redundant calculations in smooth areas while enhancing high-frequency details reconstruction.